selwynpolit/d9book/book/forms.md

 }
 ```

-Here is a dropdown form element that I am adding an item to:
+Here is a dropdown form element that I added an item to:

 ```php
 $form["topic"]["#options"][992] = "selwyn";
 ```

-And in another `.module` file I nuke the contents of the dropdown topic
-and reload it with different content.
+And in another `.module` file I nuke the contents of the dropdown topic and reload it with different content.
 These are children of term with tid 2806 sorted by the term name:

 ```php
 function nisto_form_alter(&$form, \Drupal\Core\Form\FormStateInterface $form_state, $form_id){